-The Group's sustainability initiatives for 2019 are elaborated further in the Sustainability Report of the Annual Report 2019.
+The Group's sustainability structure and its initiatives for 2020 are elaborated further in the Sustainability Statement of the Annual Report 2020.

 (viii) Promote good CG culture which reinforces ethical, prudent and professional behaviours

 The Board believes that strong CG culture is fundamental to build a responsible organisation and deliver long-term sustainable value to the shareholders and various stakeholders of the Group.